 Image-Guided Minimally Invasive Lumbar Decompression (Mild®): A percutaneous procedure for decompression of the central spinal canal in individuals with Lumbar Spinal Stenosis.
-In this procedure, a specialized cannula and surgical tools are used under fluoroscopic guidance for bone and tissue sculpting near the spinal canal (Vertos Medical, 2018).
+In this procedure, a specialized cannula and surgical tools are used under fluoroscopic quidance for bone and tissue sculpting near the spinal canal (Vertos Medical, 2018).

-Interlaminar Lumbar Instrumented Fusion (ILIF): During the ILIF procedure, the surgeon makes an small incision in the lower back and an opening is created through the ligaments.
+Interlaminar Lumbar Instrumented Fusion (ILIF): During the ILIF procedure, the surgeon makes an incision in the lower back and an opening is created through the ligaments.
 This allows access to the spinous processes.
-The bone, ligament or disc that is causing compression is removed The damaged portion of the disc is removed to release pressure on the spinal cord and nerves.
-Allograft bone may be is then placed in the discempty space.
-Bone, either autograft and / or allograft, is placed between the spinous processes and on the remaining lamina. -An metal implant is inserted to stabilize the spine and secure the spinous processes until the fusion takes place. (c.g., Coflex F[®]).
+The bone, ligament or disc that is causing compression is removed to release pressure on the nerves.
+Allograft bone may be placed in the disc space.
+Bone, either autograft and / or allograft, is placed between the spinous processes and on the remaining lamina.
+An implant is inserted to stabilize the spine and the spinous processes until the fusion takes place